AstroMined/debtonator/docs/progress.md

 ## Current Priority: Decimal Precision Handling with Pydantic V2 Compatibility

 ### Recent Improvements
+1. **Updated Income-related and Transaction Schema Files for Pydantic V2 Compatibility** ✓
+   - Updated four schema files with Annotated types:
+     * Modified `src/schemas/income.py` to use the new MoneyDecimal type
+     * Modified `src/schemas/income_trends.py` to use MoneyDecimal and PercentageDecimal types
+     * Noted that `src/schemas/income_categories.py` didn't need updates (no decimal fields)
+     * Updated `src/schemas/transactions.py` to use the new MoneyDecimal type
+     * Replaced all utility method calls with direct type annotations
+     * Added proper Field constraints with descriptions
+   - Made substantial progress on ADR-013 implementation checklist:
+     * Increased Pydantic Schemas implementation from 41% to 59%
+     * Improved overall implementation progress from 82% to 85%
+     * Updated implementation checklist to reflect progress
+   - These updates preserve the same validation behavior while:
+     * Maintaining the two-tier precision model (2 decimals for UI, 4 for calculations)
+     * Following Pydantic V2's recommended approach with Annotated types
+     * Properly validating percentage fields with the appropriate decimal precision
+     * Providing clear and self-documenting type information
 1. **Updated Additional Cashflow Schema Files for Pydantic V2 Compatibility** ✓
    - Updated three more cashflow schema files with Annotated types:
      * Modified `src/schemas/cashflow/forecasting.py` to use the new MoneyDecimal and PercentageDecimal types